helgidavidsson/grubba/README.md

 # Hopurinn

 A React-based web application designed for efficient and interactive management of group events and participants.
 It offers a user-friendly platform for group leaders to organize events, track participant attendance, and communicate effectively with group members.
+The backend is powered by `socket.io`, facilitating real-time updates and interactions.

 ## Current Features